Working from home – avoiding distractions!

 - After lunch it’s straight back to the office.
 Another coffee at my desk for afternoon tea.

-- Hubby gets home with the kids any time between 4.30pm and 5.30pm, and that’s my queue to close up the office for the day.
+- Boys are collected from school at 2.30pm or if they go to after school care, they come home with hubby around 4.30pm, and that’s my queue to close up the office for the day.

 Working from home doesn’t mean that I’m a business women 24/7.
 There has to be clear boundaries between being a mum, wife, woman and a business woman.